rage/java-programming/data/part-4/3-files-and-reading-data.md

 <!-- - Osaat kirjoittaa ohjelman, joka lukee tietoa tiedostosta. -->

-- You know how to create a write a program that reads data from a file.
+- You know how to write a program that reads data from a file.

 </text-box>